 After exhausting all other read the following procedure for surrendering your pet to our shelter.

 If you are re-homing a pet adopted from our shelter, please notify us at 608-781-4014.

 Surrender Policy and Procedure

-The Coulee Region Humane Society is an open-admissions animal shelter to La Crosse County residents; therefore, we do not turn away any animal in need within the county.
+The Coulee Region Humane Society is a managed-admissions animal shelter for La Crosse County residents; therefore, we do not turn away any stray animal in need within the county however we do manage our intake by scheduling owner surrenders to make sure there is space for the new animal.
 We do humanely euthanize based on health, temperament, and space, but it is always the last resort.
 Animals adjust differently in a shelter setting; due to stress, they may express behaviors in a shelter that are different than at home.
 We give each animal an equal opportunity and our ultimate goal is adoption for every animal.

-- The number of surrendered animals taken in each day is contingent on space.
+The number of surrendered animals taken in each day is contingent on space.
 This is to ensure every animal is given an equal opportunity for placement.
-A surrender-appointment may not be available for as long as one week after a call is made.
+A surrender-appointment may not be available for as long as one month after a call is made during our busy season.